 April Bucket List

 - Decorate a cake with edible flowers!
 During the summer I plant lavender, chamomile, and nasturtium.
 I grow these both in pots and directly in the ground.
-Since summer blooms are still a bit far away, I buy edible flowers from trusted sources.
+Since summer blooms are still a bit far away, you can buy edible flowers from trusted sources.
 I’ve found fresh edible flowers at local grocery stores in the refrigerated section, or I’ve bought dried flowers from trusted stores.
 Don’t buy flowers from the floral section of a grocery store because they’re often sprayed with pesticides and you don’t want those chemicals on your desserts!

 - Spring clean your skincare products!
 I was obsessed with the Korean 10-step skincare routine when it first became popular.
-My shelf of bottles and tubes grew and I tried and rotated products often.
+My shelf of bottles and tubes grew and I tried to rotate products often.
 Although I still like to try new skincare products, I’ve created a more simplistic routine that proves to work just as well.
 I try to make sure to finish my current products before buying new ones.
 If you have products that you don’t use, expired ones, or even ones that caused breakouts or bad reactions, it’s okay to do some spring cleaning.
 This will give you a refreshed space!

 - Go get a sweet treat with a friend or family member.
 We like to go to a local café to meet up and chat.
 If we have nicer weather then it’s such a treat to sit outside!
 I search for cafés that are in cute areas or that have a relaxed atmosphere.